About this Guide

 Other Offerings

-An advisor lounge will be available during all committee sessions in WLH 114.
-Advisors may use this space to relax, get work done in a quiet area, etc.
+An advisor lounge will be available during all committee sessions in WLH 114 and Grand Ballroom C. Advisors may use this space to relax, get work done in a quiet area, etc.

-During the Delegate Dance, there will be an Advisor Room for advisors to relax in Omni York.
+During the Delegate Dance, advisors can relax in Omni York.

 Advisor Responsibilities